clinaresl/exm/README.md

 ```

 an output spreadsheet is generated with a full schedule **only for the subjects
-of GII**.
+of GMAC**.
 This is, by default, `exm` does not consider the scheduling
-constraints of subjects in other grades unless told otherwise.
-This is
+constraints of subjects in other grades (known as *indirect* records) unless
-accomplished by providing the flag `--load-indirects`:
+told otherwise.
+This is accomplished by providing the flag `--load-indirects`:

 ```Shell
 $ exm --master data/example-3.xlsx --grade GMAC --load-indirects